alucryd/oxyromon/README.md

 Validate and import ROM files or directories into oxyromon

 ROM files that match against the database will be placed in the base directory of the system they belong to.
-You will be prompted for the system you want to check your ROMs against.
+In most cases the system is auto-detected, you will still be prompted for the system you want when importing JB folders.
+You can also force a system prompt to narrow the search.
 Most files will be moved as-is, with the exception of archives containing multiple games which are extracted.

 Supported console ROM formats: